file-format/Docs/en/cad/dgn.md

   "draft" : "false",
   "toc" : true,
   "title" : "What is DGN file?
-Learn from File Format Experts!", "description" : "What is DGN file?
-DGN file format.", "linktitle" : "DGN",
+Learn from File Format Experts!", "description" : "Learn about DGN file format and APIs that can create and open DGN files.", "linktitle" : "DGN",
   "menu" : {
     "docs" : {